keikworld/zero-pay-sdk/documentation/DEMO_SCRIPT_V5.0.md

 > "Let me show you the friction we eliminate.
 Today, every purchase requires a device: phone for tap-to-pay, card for swipe, or cash you have to carry. **We've chained payments to devices.**
 >
 > The cost?
 Massive:
-> - **In-store**: 20% of transactions fail due to forgotten cards, dead phone batteries, or payment app glitches
+> - **In-store**: Over 6% of transactions fail due to forgotten cards, dead phone batteries, or payment app glitches
 > - **Online**: 70% cart abandonment rate when users have to enter card details
 > - **Result**: Over **$2 trillion in lost sales** annually (Mastercard/Baymard 2025)
 >